-T

-1 Project Name HCI Administration CDBG and HOME

-Target Area City-wide Activities

-Goals Supported Administration and Planning

-Needs Addressed Administration and Planning

-Funding HOME: \$1,380,750

-Description To cover general expenses related to administrating, managing, and monitoring CDBG funded projects/programs/activities.
+1 Project Name HCI Administration CDBG and HOME Target Area City-wide Activities Goals Supported Administration and Planning Needs Addressed Administration and Planning Funding CDBG: \$383,845, HOME: \$123,322.90 CDBG: \$383,845, HOME: \$123,322.90 Description To cover general expenses related to administering, managing, and monitoring CDBG funded projects/programs/activities.
 Up to 20% of the CDBG HUD allocation plus 20% of program income generated from CDBG funded activities may be used to cover general grant administration costs.
 For HOME, up to 15% of the new allocation plus 15% of program income may be used for eligible grant administration.

-Target Date 8/31/2024

-Estimate the number and type of families that will benefit from the proposed activities 63000 people will benefit from CDBG and HOME related activities

-Location Description With the exception of blight elimination, projects are city-wide

-Planned Activities Administering, manageing, and monitoring CDBG and HOME funded activities.

-2 Project Name HCI Section 108 Debt Service

-Target Area City-wide Activities

-Goals Supported Increase Economic Opportunities

-Needs Addressed Economic Development

-Funding CDBG: \$1,815,152

-Description City operates an economic development revolving loan fund capitalized with a Section 108 Loan Guarantee.
-The City uses CDBG allocations to repay the debt.

-Target Date 8/31/2024

-Estimate the number and type of families that will benefit from the proposed activities Nine businesses will be assisted and 36 LMI jobs will be created/retained.
+Target Date 8/31/2025 Estimate the number and type of families that will benefit from the proposed activities Location Description With the exception of blight elimination, projects are city-wide Planned Activities Administering, managing, and monitoring CDBG and HOME funded activities 2 Project Name HCI CDBG Affordable Housing Development and Preservation Target Area City-wide Activities Goals Supported Increase Affordable Housing Opportunities Needs Addressed Increase/Preserve Supply of Affordable Housing Funding Description Funds provided for minor and substantial housing repair for homeowners and rental housing renovations.
+Funding may also be allocated for tenant-based rental assistance.
+Target Date 8/31/2025 Estimate the number and type of families that will benefit from the proposed activities